Mosstone/Tholos/README.md

         The .go file depends on the /.lib folder that gets created, but the compiler embeds it in the bin This utility is language agnostic, automatically embedding the interpreter stated in the schebang or indicated by a recognized file extension.
-The interpreters are automatically hard coded with a set of commannd and environment arguments required by Tholos to execute them reliably
+The interpreters are automatically hard coded with a set of command and environment arguments required by Tholos to execute them reliably

     There are two outputs: the compiled .bin executable which is compiled as a fully embedded binary, and